BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Methods

 \subsection{Implementation Details}

-The architecture utilizes a decoder-only transformer similar to GPT-2 \cite{radford2019language} and Llama-3 \cite{dubey2024llama}.
+The architecture utilizes a standard decoder-only transformer consisting of prenorm transformer blocks.
 We use RMS norm \cite{zhang2019root} in place of layer norms and add query-key normalizations \cite{henry2020query} after the attention projections, which we found to help stabilize the training process.
 In the feedforward network (FFN) of transformer layers, we use SwiGLU activation function \cite{shazeer2020glu}, and to keep a similar parameter count, the FFN hidden dimension is rescaled to be $\frac{8}{3}$x the feature dimension instead of the more common 4x.

+The patch embedding layer is efficiently implemented as a convolution layer with the same kernel size and stride (equivalent to MLP).
 More architecture and training details are included in Appendix~\ref{sec:exp_details}.